ungureancatalina/task_calendar/README.md

 **Task Calendar** is a Java-based desktop application designed to help users organize their tasks efficiently.
 It provides a calendar interface for scheduling, viewing, and managing tasks.

-The application uses a database for persistent storage and supports user authentication, allowing personalized task tracking.
+The application uses a **PostgreSQL database** for persistent storage and supports user authentication, allowing personalized task tracking.
 Each task can have additional notes and details for better organization.

 ---